 A 50mm blanket that has a tested K-value of 0.046:

 Thickness 0.05/ K-value 0.046 = 1.08 R-value

 As long as the same thickness is used by the manufacturer in his range at the same density as the submitted sample, he can use the same K-value and formula to determine the R-values.

 Thickness 0.1 / Tested K-value 0.046 = R-value 2.17

 The determined R-value’s in the above examples are the product R-value.
-Remember that the ceiling and roof tiles as well as other roofing materials also have a small insulating affect.
+Remember that the ceiling and roof tiles, as well as other roofing materials, also have a small insulating effect.
 So the total R-value of both the insulation materials and the roofing materials must be considered.
 If you have a 2.17 R-value from the insulation material, and a 0.53 R-value from the roofing materials, you get a total R-value of 2.7.

 Visit (TIASA) for more info Total R-values.